berkmancenter/lumendatabase/doc/cron.md

 ## Completed notice submission cleanup

-Newly completed background submissions discard their receipt payload and Active Storage staging copy automatically.
+Newly completed background submissions discard their receipt payload automatically.
 After deploying this behavior, run the following task once to clean receipts completed by an older release:

 `rails lumen:cleanup_completed_notice_submissions`

 The task updates payloads in batches and can safely be run again if it is interrupted.
-Active Storage blob purges run on the default Sidekiq queue.